Breaking a "poor man" RG approach in the Luttinger liquid with one impurity: Renormalization group approach

-Eq. (\ref{GL1}) can be viewed as a system of recurrence relations which express subsequent coupling constants $g_{2n+2} (\mu )$ in terms of derivatives of the previous ones.
-The first constant $g_2(\mu)$ is not determined by this equation.
-Nevertheless, boundary conditions for all coupling constants $g_{2n}(\mu\!\!=\!\!
-M)=1$ are sufficient to determine it completely at all $\mu$.
+The system of the Gell-Mann-Low equations in \eq{GL1} can be considered as a system of recurrence relations for the coupling constants $g_{2n+2} (\mu )$ in terms of the derivatives of $g_{2n}$.
+The first coupling constant $g_2(\mu)$ is not determined by these recurrence relations.
+Nevertheless, the boundary conditions $g_{2n}(\mu\!\!=\!\!
+M)=1$ for all $n$ are sufficient to find the running coupling constant $g_2(\mu)$ at all $\mu$.